SHUT DOWN ROAD-SIDE ZOOS IN ONTARIO OR DO A BETTER JOB OF REGULATING THEM

 All other provinces in Canada require a permit to own exotic species like lions and tigers and elephants, or there is an outright ban on these species as pets.
 Ontario is the ONLY province which does not have such a requirement.
 Previous attempts such as Bill 125, to bring in legislation for exotic animals, has failed.
 The current responsibility for exotic animals falls under local exotic-animal bylaws within individual cities, towns and municipalities in this province.
 The problem with local by-laws is that there is no consistent standard amongst cities as to how to define "exotic animal", what the minimum requirements of care or housing should be, or details of any specific training or qualifications that zoo staff should have, to work with exotic animals.

-It should be noted that while the Ontario government has given some regulatory powers to the OSPCA, these powers are not sufficient to deal with the complex needs associated with keeping captive wildlife.
+It should be noted that while the Ontario government has given some regulatory powers to the OSPCA, these powers do not appear to be sufficient to deal with the complex needs associated with keeping captive wildlife.
 A licensing system similar to the one in Alberta would be best if this province is serious about trying to properly regulate captive wildlife facilities.

 Link to the current policy on exotic animals in BC: http://spca.bc.ca/ways-to-help/take-action/exotic-pets/exotic-animal-laws-restrictions/